 - More Complex Application Process: Applying for a loan secured by a property is often more involved than an unsecured loan because the lender will have to confirm the value of the property, in addition to running your personal credit.

-- Closing Costs: Just like a mortgage, secured loans feature closing costs that will add to your overall debt, including loan origination fees, application fees, home inspection fees, etc.
+- Closing Costs: Just like a mortgage, a secured loan includes closing costs that will add to your overall debt, including loan origination fees, application fees, home inspection fees, etc.

 Personal Loans Pros & Cons